cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 -   A Liberty JVM is running inside of the CICS region - this is set up as part of the Liberty UI installation process.

--   Java 8 or later
+-   Java SE 1.8 or later on the workstation

 -   Maven is utilised during the deployment of the apps - instructions are provided below.